 This was a two-hour game, and we finally ended with another deal: Sarah would be declared the winner IF she let Chris pick two stories of his choosing to read at bedtime.
 Win-win!

 It thundered and poured very briefly during our game, but it quickly dried out, and we left to run errands.
 Among our stops was the library, where Sarah was slightly dismayed by the lack of books on either the Titanic or the kingfisher bird family, but we found what we could.

 Driving home, Sarah had a wonderful idea: “Let’s take the dog to the golf course!”
-We are blessed to live almost adjacent to a former golf course, eventually to be the site of a local hospital, but for now home to a wonderful mix of wildlife and walking trails provided by the former golf-cart paths, open to the public each day from dawn to dusk.
+We are lucky enough to live almost adjacent to a former golf course, eventually to be the site of a local hospital, but for now home to a wonderful mix of wildlife and walking trails provided by the former golf-cart paths, open to the public each day from dawn to dusk.